-- The linear correlation between the spread price and the underlying market price
+- The linear correlation between the call spread price and the underlying market price

 - The built-in risk/reward structure of the floor and ceiling

-- The edge: the reason the spread price is higher than the underlying indicative price
+- The edge: the reason the call spread price is higher than the underlying indicative price

 This gives you a way to trade up or down movement within a price range, without the need for stops.
 You get movement similar to what you get trading forex, stocks, or futures, but with a limit to how much you can lose and a limit to how much you can gain, giving you a natural profit target.